Youssef-Azroun/belong_music_rewards_app/README.md

 **What We Offer**
 Fully remote, meaningful impact, and direct influence on Belong's architecture as we grow.

-Apply to careers@belong.app with your resume, GitHub, and references to backend tasks in this repo.
+Apply to careers@getbelong.app with your resume, GitHub, and references to backend tasks in this repo.